ARLeslie95/SpartaSiteProject/README.md

 The Navbar and footer are fully functional, and the can take users to the links that exist.
 I was also successful in optimizing the pages for different screen resolutions.

 ## **Instructions**
-Clone this git repo and open the .html files locally in your browser.
+Clone this git repository and open the .html files locally in your browser.